Attendees to the Round Rock Municipal Court should adhere to the following guidelines:

 - No persons shall approach the Judge’s bench without the Judge’s or Bailiff’s permission.
 Persons standing at the Judge’s bench shall not rest their hands or arms on the bench.

 - Attorneys shall observe the cannons of ethics, including those dealing with the discussion of cases with representatives of the media; those concerning improper ex parte communications with the Judge and advising their clients and witnesses of local rules of attire and conduct.

 - The use of racist, sexist, obscene, or profane language or gestures is prohibited, unless such language or gestures are pertinent to a case being heard by the Court, or are elicited and quoting from facts in the case.

 - Any conduct or activity that disturbs or distracts the Judge, the jury, counsel, witnesses, or other Court personnel while Court is in session is prohibited.
 Such conduct or activity that may be considered disturbing or distracting includes entering and exiting the courtroom frequently, loud conversations, and crying children.

 - Shirts must be tucked for security purposes as instructed by the court’s bailiff.

 - Food, chewing gum, candy, tobacco, and drinks are not permitted in the courtroom at any time.
 Sealed water bottles are permitted in the courtroom.

-- The carrying or possession of knives or weapons of any kind in the courtroom is strictly prohibited, with the exception of knives or weapons that are carried or possessed by law enforcement officers, or as needed for presentation as evidence in Court proceedings.
+- The possession of knives or weapons of any kind in the courtroom is strictly prohibited, with the exception of knives or weapons that are carried or possessed by law enforcement officers, or as needed for presentation as evidence in court proceedings.